CTM1/bloomfilter/README.md

 equivalent to making it the same as another kmer, creating an unwanted collision.

-In this implementation, every `k-mer` only containing the nucleotide `'A'` will aways hash to zero, therefore in the bloom filter, the only bit representing it's presence will be the first one.
+In this implementation, every `k-mer` only containing the nucleotide `'A'` will aways hash to zero, therefore in the bloom filter, the only bit representing its presence will be the first one.

 I could not find an efficient way to circumvent this quirk.
 However, there is no chance of collision.